briggstwitchell/git-workshop/intro/about.md

 ---
 # Workshop Format
 ---
-This workshop will be a live demonstration of using the git version control system.
+This workshop will be a live demonstration of using the Git version control system.

-I'm going to be creating a simple web site from scratch, showing how to use git to save my work, safely modify it, and collaborate with other developers.
-I'll be using VSCode and the command line quite a bit.
+I'm going to be creating a very simple web site from scratch, showing how to use Git to save my work, safely modify it, and collaborate with other developers.

-I encourage you to follow along on the workshop website, and to return here if you ever need a refresher!
+I encourage you to follow along on the workshop website, and to return here if you ever need a refresher.

+I'll be using VSCode and the command line to create and modify files in this website project.
+If you'd like to follow me exactly, you should [download and install VSCode](https://code.visualstudio.com/download).

+If you don't have Git installed yet, you can follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+All commands used in this workshop can be run from the command line.

 ---
 # Workshop goals